 Laboratory exposure studies to assess impacts of sea lice Caligus clemensi infections on juvenile Sockeye salmon

 The majority of previous research has focused on susceptibility and defense responses to L. salmonis, with comparatively little known about the relative susceptibility of Sockeye salmon to C. clemensi.
-The present study further investigates the physiological effects of single and mixed infections in order to establish a lethal threshold of C. clemensi infection, and to characterise defense response mechanisms in Sockeye salmon.
-The results of this study will provide data in support of a more balanced assessment of the impact of sea lice on juvenile Pacific salmon, in particular Sockeye salmon.
+This study further investigated the physiological effects of single and mixed infections in order to establish a lethal threshold of C. clemensi infection, and to characterise defense response mechanisms in Sockeye salmon.
+The results of this study provided data in support of a more balanced assessment of the impact of sea lice on juvenile Pacific salmon, in particular Sockeye salmon.

 2015 - 2016